SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 and is the last parameter in the parameter list.
 Tuples can also be used as parameter types and return types.

 ..
-TODO: the note about default values is tracked by rdar://16535452.
+FIXME: the note about default values is tracked by rdar://16535452.
    Remove this note if and when that Radar is fixed.

 ..
-TODO: the note about variadic parameters requiring a name is tracked by rdar://16535434.
+FIXME: the note about variadic parameters requiring a name is tracked by rdar://16535434.
    Remove this note if and when that Radar is fixed.

 This syntax can be used to write an inline version of the ``backwards`` function: